mj-xmr/monero-patches/README.md

 Patches that are not meant to be integrated or are not yet integrated.
 They can still serve as useful ad-hoc solutions.
 Please be aware of the following points:
 - they are not yet fully approved by the Monero Maintainers and **must not enter** the Monero's master branch.
 For this reason, before opening a PR, please unpatch your branch (read below how to do it)
-- some of them may be unmaintained at a given point of time in the future
+- some of them may be unmaintained at a given point of time in the future, as there's no CI

 # Usage